• Recipes

 • 📖 Recipe

-I love that this particular pickle adds lovely lemony acidity and brightness and they are so quick and easy to make!
-They only need 15 minutes in the pickling liquid, which means you can make them just before making the rest of your meal and they will be ready to serve by the time you sit down to eat.
+These pickles are not a traditional refrigerator pickle nor do they require a long salting or a soak in brine.
+Because you slice the cucumber very thin, they only need 15 minutes in the pickling liquid, which means you can make them just before making the rest of your meal, and they will be ready to serve by the time you sit down to eat.

 The ingredients, clockwise from top right: white vinegar, salt, fresh lemon juice, white granulated sugar, English cucumber, and at the bottom, optional garnishes - nori, and lemon zest.

-These quick Asian pickles contain just 5 ingredients.
-The pickling liquid is sweet and lemony that has just 4 ingredients that is poured over a thinly sliced English cucumber.
 The garnishes are totally optional.
 But since fresh lemon juice is needed for the pickling liquid, I generally remove the zest before juicing the lemon and use it.

 • White Vinegar - White vinegar has just the right acidity.